t8s1n/TaskSquirrel/README.md

 Submitted by: **66377**

-**Task Squirrel** is an app that shows users a list of tasks for the user to complete.
-Once completed users wil take and post photos that show where theyre taken on a map.
+**Task Squirrel** allows parents to create lists of tasks for their children to complete.
+Once completed children wil take photos that show where that task was completed the location is shared via map.

 Time spent: **2** hours spent in total